Asian (South Africa): Southeast Asians

 The Cape Malays are a Muslim group with some Pribumi Indonesian and Malay ancestry that originated at the Cape during the period of Dutch colonisation.
 During the apartheid regime, they were both classified as part of the "Coloured" racial group and thus considered "non-white" and treated as such.

 South Africans of Filipino descent were classified as "black" due to historical outlook on Filipinos by White South Africans, and many of them lived in bantustans, which were areas set aside to be inhabited by Black South Africans.

 West Asians

-Certain people from West Asia, particularly Lebanese and Syrians, were originally classified as "Asian" and therefore "non-white".
+Certain people from West Asia, particularly Syrians, Lebanese, Palestinians, Jordanians, Iraqis, Saudis, Yemenis, Gulf Arabs, Iranians, and Turks were originally classified as "Asian" and therefore "non-white".
 In 1913, Moses Gadur sued the government after being denied the right to purchase land in Johannesburg on the basis of being considered non-white.
 Moses Gandur's lawyers successfully argued that Jewish immigrants, who were part of the same Semitic race, were not considered "Asian" the same way other people from the Levant were.
 Therefore, if they were subject to these laws, the Jews should also be affected.
 Ultimately, the agreement was that the laws only apply to coloured people and "yellow" Asiatics, and not them.